NasMyDFIR/CTI-Integration/README.md

-# CTI Integration Lab
+# CTI Integration Project

 ## Objective

-To deploy and configure an OpenCTI server integrated with the OTX AlienVault threat intelligence feed to centralize, manage, and correlate indicators of compromise—such as IP addresses, domains, and file hashes—enhancing the detection and analysis of potential threats within a SOC environment.
+To deploy and configure an OpenCTI server integrated with the OTX AlienVault threat intelligence feed to centralize, manage, and correlate indicators of compromise—such as IP addresses, domains, and file hashes - enhancing the detection and analysis of potential threats within a SOC environment.

 ### Skills Learned